readablesystems/sto/README.md

 ## Installation

-We tested our build on Linux (Ubuntu 16.04 LTS) only.
+We tested our build on Linux (Ubuntu 16.04 LTS and later) only.
 Building on other platforms should technically be possible, because we use standard C++/POSIX calls and avoid hacks as much as we can.
 There is a
 [known issue](https://stackoverflow.com/questions/16596876/object-file-has-too-many-sections)
-with Win32 object file format, so building under Windows (Cygwin or Windows 10's new Linux subsystem) is not recommended.
+with Win32 object file format, so building under Windows (Cygwin or the Windows Subsystem for Linux in Windows 10) is not recommended.

 ### Dependencies

-- Latest C++ compiler with C++11 support
+- Modern C++ compiler with C++14 support
-  - If you use GNU C Compiler (`g++`), version 5.4 is minimum required, and version 7.2+ is preferred.
+  - If you use GNU C Compiler (`g++`), version 7.2+ is recommended.
 - GNU build system (`autoreconf` and `make` in particular)
 - `cmake` 3.8+ (Optional)
 - jemalloc
+- libnuma
+- `ninja` build system
 - masstree and third-party libraries (as git submodules)

 Please refer to your own system documentation on how to install these